Program Name: TSL Adventures, LLC License/Registration ID: 893179

 Mar 25, 2025 418-1.12(w) The program must obtain a written statement from the parent of each infant in care setting forth the breast milk, formula and feeding schedule instructions for the infant and must be updated as changes are made.
 Corrected

 Mar 25, 2025 418-1.12(z) All containers or bottles of, breast milk, formula or other individualized food items must be clearly marked with the child's complete name.
-Not Corrected
+Corrected

 Mar 25, 2025 418-1.12(ai) Each infant and toddler must be removed from the crib, playpen or cot and held or placed in an appropriate chair for feeding.
 Corrected